-For many investors, houses are the target asset and apartments get an overlook.
+For many investors, houses are the target asset and apartments get overlooked.
 However, apartments can represent an attractive entry point into the property market for many buyers.
 Not only are they cheaper than houses, but they can also offer strong rental demand in urban areas and provide a reliable stream of long-term returns.

-If an apartment seems an attractive investment for you, there are ways you can get the most out of your apartment if you understand both the opportunities and the limitations of owning an apartment—particularly when it comes to adding value through renovations, working with strata approvals, and timing your exit strategy.
+If an apartment seems an attractive investment for you, there are ways you can get the most out of your apartment if you understand both the opportunities and the limitations of owning an apartment — particularly when it comes to adding value through renovations, working with strata approvals, and timing your exit strategy.

-Advantages of Investing in Apartments.
+What Are the Advantages of Investing in Apartments?

 Apartments have several inherent advantages over freestanding houses for investors: